Discover how we can transform your organisation

-Both coaching and mentoring form an intrinsic part of your people development, in particular, both coaching and mentoring are essential in corporate leadership training.
+They form an intrinsic part of your people development, in particular, both practices are essential in corporate leadership training.

-The two frequently get grouped together making it feel like an ‘either or’ decision for organisations.
+Given that the two frequently get grouped together, it can feel like an ‘either or’ decision for organisations.
 But there are a number of key differences between coaching and mentoring, so it’s important to see them as separate things and understand how they can work together.

 Jump to section:

 - What does this mean for my organisation?